 Because the fabric had a very nice and solid edge, I decided to use it and thus position the pieces along the weft (perpendicular to the grain - warp).
 This allowed me to use the edge for the bottom hem of the skirt and as the edge of the seam allowance of the bodice (for the tunnel of the fastening ribbon).
 Therefore, I did not add 2 cm (for the bottom hem of the skirt) to the length of the skirt pieces and positioned the bodice pieces so that the edge of the seam allowance of the tunnel for the fastening ribbon was the original edge of the fabric - so later I didn't have to clean those pieces.

 Prepare both bodice pieces.

-Make a little cut (about 0,5 cm long) at the edge of the future tunnel for the fastening ribbon.
+Make a little notch (about 0.5 cm / 0.2" deep) at the edge of the future tunnel for the fastening ribbon.
 Clean all edges of the bodice pieces except the waistline edge.
-If you have decided to use solid edge of the fabric, like me, and you have a fabric that will not fray, then you do not need to clean the “tunnel” edge.
+If you have decided to use a solid edge of the fabric, like me, and you have a fabric that will not fray, then you do not need to clean the “tunnel” edge.

 Fold and pin the tunnel.

 Sew 3,5 cm - 4,5 cm (1.4"–1.8") from the fold (make the tunnel as wide as possible).